cloudforet-io/cloudforet-io.github.io/content/jp/docs/_index.md

 ---
-title: "Documentation for SpaceONE - Easy guide for multi cloud management"
+title: "Documentation for Cloudforet - Easy guide for multi cloud management"
 linkTitle: "Documentation"
 no_list: true
 main_menu: true
-description: Documentation and detailed use guide for SpaceONE users and opensource contributors.
+description: Documentation and detailed use guide for Cloudforet users and opensource contributors.
 menu:
     main:
         weight: 1